-Gains or losses arising from changes in fair value of financial assets and financial liabilities held at fair value through profit or loss are recorded in accordance with the policies described in note 2(b).
+Gains or losses arising from changes in fair value of financial instruments held at fair value through profit or loss are recorded in accordance with the policies described in note 2(b).

 (f) Expenses

 All expenses, including Responsible Entity fees, are recognised in the statement of comprehensive income on an accruals basis.